uikit/uikit-site/docs/pages/javascript-utilities.md

 ### isVoidElement

-This function is used to detect if an element is a self-closing HTML tag.
+TODO: to detect if an element is a self-closing HTML tag.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description      |
 |:----------|:-------|:--------|:-----------------|